Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Methodology

-\textbf{MLROD} We divided the MLROD training dataset into the train and validation datasets using a random 80:20 train-val split.
-The training was for up to 40 epochs, with early stopping applied if the validation accuracy didn't improve for 10 consecutive epochs.
-We then evaluated the model with the best validation accuracy on the hold-out test dataset.
+We divided the MLROD training dataset into the train and validation datasets using a random 80:20 train-val split.
+For the DL models, the training was for up to 40 epochs, with early stopping applied if the validation accuracy didn't improve for 10 consecutive epochs.
+We then evaluated the DL model with the best validation accuracy on the hold-out test dataset.
+The Random Forest and SVC were fit to the train split and evaluated on the hold-out test set.
 We also reported the accuracy separately for the clean Gabbro, clean Granite, dusty Gabbro and dusty Granite subsets of the test dataset.